 DISCLAIMER: The following links on this page are not affiliate links.
 They are simply to educate and inform viewers or readers of this site of the equipment I currently use.
 No one is being monetized.
 Thank you.

 I use the Canon system to photograph flora and fauna.
 Capturing all my photos in RAW format to deliver the highest archival quality possible.
-I currently use two camera bodies that have APS-C crop sensors: a Canon EOS 80D and a Canon Rebel T3.
+I currently use two camera bodies that have APS-C crop sensors: a and a Canon EOS 80DCanon Rebel T3.
 Crop sensor format cameras allow for a larger magnification of telephoto lenses.

 I stick to using four lenses, two prime and two zoom, that cover an expansive focal length and uses to fit my needs.
 A Tamron 150-600mm f/5-6.3 Di VC USD ultra telephoto zoom lens, which is for capturing far distant birds and mammals that are out of usual photographic reach.
 The advantage of pairing this lens with a crop-sensor camera body is the added zoom magnification factor.
 These next three Canon EOS lenses each have their own set of UV, Neutral-Density, and Polarizing filters.
 A Canon EF 75-300mm 1:4-5.6 USM telephoto zoom lens, my most used lens, to capture fairly distant wildlife and to create tighter landscape compositions.

 A Canon EF 50mm 1:1.8 STM prime lens, also known as the "nifty-fifty" for its versatile purposes.
 I use this most to simulate macro photography of plants and flowers, or to capture a tighter cropped landscape.
 A Canon EFS 24mm 1:2.8 STM prime lens, also known as a pancake lens for its portability.
 Useful for wide angle and expansive depth of field landscape shots, or for more creative wildlife compositions.